uf-dream-team-eng/uf-dream-team-eng.github.io/design-team-website/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Deploy to Github Pages

+run `ng deploy` to build and publish via angular-cli-ghpages.
+This pushes the built angular website to uf-dream-team-eng.github.io.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.